Public Service Loan Forgiveness Employer Toolkit

 Q: Does an employee’s position or title matter for PSLF eligibility?

-A: No. What matters is that it is a qualifying employer, which is determined by the employer’s federal Employment Identification Number (EIN).
+A: No. What matters is that they work for a qualifying employer, in any role, which is determined by the employer’s federal Employment Identification Number (EIN).

 Q: Are all employees eligible?

-Q: Can I submit the PSLF forms online on behalf of my employees?
+Q: Can I submit the PSLF Form online on behalf of my employees?

 A: No. The Department of Education does not currently have an online submission system.
 Your employees should submit completed forms to: